CorneliaPersonal/HolidaySearchSFProject/README.md

 ## User requirements

-The user is able to view the ID search component in Salesforce on the 'ID Search Salesforce' tab of the Identity Search App.
+The user is able to view the ID search component in Salesforce on the 'ID Search Salesforce' tab of the 'Identity Search' App.
 Users require the 'ID Search' permission set to utilize the ID Search component.

 ## Salesforce DX Project: Next Steps